Dhruvacube/search-engine/README.md

 ```python
 python manage.py migrate_default_to_be_crawl_data
 ```
-I have also given some crawled datasets for the reference, you can see it here [data_backup](https://github.com/Sainya-Ranakshetram-Submission/search-engine/blob/master/data_backup)

 #### 8. Compress the static files
-Run the following commands to compress the static files (This step is not there in youtube video):
+Run the following commands to compress the static files:
 ```python
 python manage.py collectcompress
 ```